stephenhu/stats/docs/gametype.md

 1. timestamp.regular.leaders.parquet # contains regular season leader stats
 1. timestamp.playoff.leaders.parquet # contains playoff leader stats, not counting play in

+## errata

+game 0022301104 has a boxscore gameStatusText as "pregame", every other game has "Final".  use schedule's gameStatusText instead which is more accurate, but the schedule file needs to be downloaded daily.

 ## preseason

 ```